DantSu/php-osm-static-api/docs/classes/DantSu/OpenStreetMapStaticAPI/OpenStreetMap.md

 # OpenStreetMap

-DantSu\OpenStreetMapStaticAPI\OpenStreetMap is a PHP library created for easily get static image from Open Street Map with markers and lines.
+DantSu\OpenStreetMapStaticAPI\OpenStreetMap is a PHP library created for easily get static image from OpenStreetMap with markers and lines.